hibiken/asynq/README.md

 - Server pulls task off queues and starts a worker goroutine for each task
 - Tasks are processed concurrently by multiple workers

 Task queues are used as a mechanism to distribute work across multiple machines.
 A system can consist of multiple worker servers and brokers, giving way to high availability and horizontal scaling.

+**Simple schema of the process**

 ![Task Queue Diagram](https://user-images.githubusercontent.com/11155743/114697318-727c5100-9d26-11eb-98d3-0e0cc38b613d.jpg)